-Creating a new scene detection method is intuitive if you are familiar with Python and OpenCV already.
+Creating a new scene detection method should be intuitive if you are familiar with Python and OpenCV already.
 A

-SceneDetector is an object implementing the following class & methods (only prototypes are shown as an example):
+SceneDetector is an object implementing the following class & methods:

 Processing is done by calling the